esrel/NL2SparQL4NLU/extras/conll_to_rasa/train.md

 - what language is [ju on](movie.name) on
 - what language is the movie [elling](movie.name) in
 - language of [a separation](movie.name)
-- what s the language of [moscow does not believe in tears](movie.name)
+- what 's the language of [moscow does not believe in tears](movie.name)
 - what is the language of the movie [aankhen](movie.name)
 - can you tell me the language of the movie [aankhen](movie.name)
 - what language is [9 women](movie.name) in